MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 6. Provide a server **name** and **hostname** and click **Next**.
 7. Provide  the path to the server's root directory, and select a JRE version to use.
 8. Click **Next** followed by clicking **Finish**.

+You can now start and stop the MobileFirst Server from the Eclipse IDE "servers" view.

 ### MobileFirst Operations Console
 The MobileFirst Server's Operations Console exposes the following functionalities.